 - In The Matrix Reloaded, Hugo Weaving's head was digitally overlaid on the bodies of the stunt double "Agent Smiths" in the Burly Brawl sequence.

-- Done in The Social Network with the Winklevoss twins, who were played by two different actors with the first actor's head placed on the other's body.
+- Done in The Social Network with the Winklevoss twins, who were played by two different actors with Armie Hammer's face CGI'd onto his body double.

 - Done to eerie effect in the video for "Weird Al" Yankovic's "Perform This Way", a parody of Lady Gaga which put Al's head on a woman's body.